JosepMariaVila/LottoXAH/README.md

 ## Credits

-This structure of this hook was originally created by @ekiserrepe.
+This hook is based on the Highest hook originally created by @ekiserrepe.
 You can find more of his projects on ekiserrepe.com Thanks to @ekiserrepe and @dangell7 for their advises in the matter.